MajorcaDevs/mdbackup/docs/steps/index.md

     - `MIKROTIKEXPORTSYSTEMCONFIG`: (Optional) If set, will do a system config backup.
     - `MIKROTIKEXPORTGLOBALCONFIG`: (Optional) If set, will do a global config backup.
 - **Example**: `backup-mikrotik "mdbackup" "192.168.1.1" 2222`

+## Create custom functions

+You can create custom functions and let the tool [load them](../configuration.md#customutilsscript) in each step script for you.
+Here it is some advices to help you get through.

+Remember that your function should be specific and do only one thing, but it should be as generic as possible.
+If you intend to get your function in as a predefined function, this must be a **must**.

+If the output is a single file or a few files not in a folder, it is recommended to use the helper function [`compress-encrypt`](#compress-encrypt), so it will output a compressed and/or encrypted file, depending on the configuration.
+Or if you change some configuration of the compression or cyphering, the changes will be reflected in your code as well.

+If there are credentials involved, get them from environment variables, never from parameters which someone could hardcode them.
+Remember that the environment variables can be obtained from secret backends which are more secure thatn hardcoded in any script nor the configuration file.

+If you have to change the directory, keep track of the initial *current working directory* (cwd), because all the files and folders must be written inside this folder.
+Don't hardcode this path, get it from `cwd` or `$PWD`.

+Docker can be used?
+Then could be a good idea to add an implementation that uses a docker container instead of the tools in the system.

+Using PostgreSQL or MySQL/MariaDB tools?
+Well, there are undocumented helpers that you can take advantage: `__run_mysql` and `__run_psql`.
+Just append this at the beginning of the command (`__run_psql pg_dump database`) and will take advantage of some of the configurations from the environment variables.
+You can even combine this with [`compress-encrypt`](#compress-encrypt): `compress-encrypt "__run_mysql mysqldump -h $MYSQLHOST database" "database.sql"`.

+## Ask for new functions

+Do you think the tool should include any function predefined?
+Did you create a custom function and you think it should be included in the tool?
+Don't hesitate in [filling an issue](https://github.com/MajorcaDevs/mdbackup/issues/new) or [sending us a pull request](https://github.com/MajorcaDevs/mdbackup/pulls).